Mean-payoff Games with Partial Observation: Preliminaries

-\begin{remark} It was shown in~\cite{ddgrt10} that in MPGs with partial-observation where finite memory strategies suffice Eve wins the $\underline{MP}$ version of the game if and only if she wins the $\overline{MP}$ version.
-As the majority of games considered in this paper only require finite memory, we can take either definition.
-For simplicity and consistency with Section~\ref{sec:liminf} we will use $\underline{MP}$. \end{remark}

-\paragraph*{Plays and strategies.} A play in an MPG with partial-observation $G$ is an infinite abstract path starting at $o_I \in Obs$ where $q_I \in o_I$.
+\paragraph*{Plays \& strategies} A play in an MPG with partial observation $G$ is an infinite abstract path starting at $o_I \in \Obs$ where $q_I \in o_I$.
 Denote by $\Plays(G)$ the set of all plays and by $\Prefs(G)$ the set of all finite prefixes of such plays ending in an observation.
 Let $\gamma(\Plays(G))$ be the set of concrete paths of all plays in the game, and $\gamma(\Prefs(G))$ be the set of all finite prefixes of all concrete paths.